 I hope this exercise brings you more clarity on how to choose the right career.
 Write down your responses and revisit them even after you choose a path.

 Question: What’s the best advice you received on choosing a career?

 Drop your answer in the comments below or let’s chat on twitter @dalanv.

-Dalan is a private banker and host of Focus The Fire podcast (focusthefire.com) sharing essential career advice for ambitious young professionals at dalanv.com.
+Dalan is a private banker, executive career coach and content creator sharing essential career advice for ambitious young professionals at dalanv.com.
 Catch him on social media @dalanv.